ohata-toast/RDS/en/parameter-group.md

 ### Create Parameter Group

-You can create parameter groups in the parameter web console when needed.
+You can create parameter groups in the parameter console when needed.
 Parameter groups are created by DB engine version and can be named and there are restrictions as follows.

 * Must be unique for each region.
 * Must contains alphabets, numbers, and - _ between 1 and 100 characters, and the first character must be an alphabet.